thong3le/blackbox-attack/README.md

 ### About

-Implementations of the blackbox attack algorithms in Tensorflow and Pytorch.
+Implementations of the blackbox attack algorithms in Pytorch and Tensorflow.

 ### Model description